Hello Igor Valeryvich!

 are asking about you often.

 We are awaiting for your return, and we hope that, like in the old days, you would come to visit our school with an interesting lecture for students.
-We will be utmost thankful and your visit will be SO important, especially these days, when appreciation for art is changing, and every year there are less and less children attending art schools.
+We will be utmost thankful and your visit will be SO important, especially these days, when the appreciation for art is unfortunately changing.

 From the bottom of our heart we wish you happiness and success in everything!